interledger/web-monetization-wordpress-plugin/readme.txt

 === Web Monetization ===
 Contributors: interledger
-Tags: web monetization, open-payments, interledger, micropayments, payments, wallet, monetization, revenue, content-monetization, micro-payments, web-standards
-Requires at least: 6.8.1
+Tags: web monetization, open-payments, interledger, micropayments, payments Requires at least: 6.8.1
 Tested up to: 6.8
 Stable tag: 1.0.0
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Lightweight, extensible Web Monetization plugin for WordPress.
-Add a web monetization-compatible wallet address to monetize your entire site, individual posts, and pages.
-Receive micro-payments.
+Add a web monetization-compatible wallet address to monetize your site, posts, and pages.
+Receiving micropayments.
 No tracking.

 == Description ==

-**Web Monetization for WordPress** adds a `<link rel="monetization">` tag to your site’s `<head>` and lets you define **which wallet gets paid** at the **site-wide**, **author**, or **per-post** level.
+**Web Monetization** connects you with your audience, turning engagement into revenue.
+No friction, no barriers, no limits. **Web Monetization for WordPress** adds a `<link rel="monetization">` tag to your site’s `<head>` and lets you define **which wallet gets paid** at the **site-wide**, **author**, or **per-post** level.
 It’s built to work with Interledger-compatible wallets and is designed for performance, clarity, and extensibility.

 **Highlights**
 - Add a Web Monetization tag to your pages automatically